B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • Technical jargon without context

-Structure: 3-step process showing journey from start to value
+Structure: A 3-step process showing the journey from start to value.

 Example: